nyc-crh/site/content/gallery/the-controversial-moynihan-report.md

 - Compare the tone and style of James Farmer’s text to other items in [this document set](/topics/how-did-nyc-segregate).
 What differences or similarities do you notice?
 Why do you think Farmer uses the writing style that he does?
 How do you think he wants his readers to feel?
 ---

-The Black press provided a space for Black thinkers to challenge ideas that were getting a lot of attention in white newspapers and other media.
-James Farmer, an accomplished civil rights activist and National Director of the Congress of Racial Equality, used his column in the *Amsterdam News*, New York’s main Black newspaper, to share his critique of the Moynihan Report.
+The Black press provided a space for Black thinkers to challenge ideas that were getting attention in white newspapers and other media.
+James Farmer, an accomplished civil rights activist and National Director of the Congress of Racial Equality, used his column in the *Amsterdam News*, New York’s main Black newspaper, to share his critique of [the Moynihan Report.](/gallery/the-controversial-moynihan-report/)

 Farmer disputes the specific arguments that the Moynihan Report makes, and he shares his criticisms of what he thinks the report’s results will be.